 In a book called "Death By Meeting" author, Patrick Lenzioni, argues that conference calls really should be more fun.
 He says: "If I didn't have to go to meetings, I'd like my job a lot more."
 According to Merlin Mann and his fascinating, irreverent and very witty family of websites dealing with personal productivity known collectively as 43 Folders, the following ideas have helped to make his life in general and conference calls in particular, easier and more productive.
 Also check out this interview with Al Pittampalli, the author of the Modern Meeting Standard.
 Consider them the next time you schedule a conference call.
 Read on and hold that call, please!

-- Don't do a conference call without first circulating an agenda to all involved parties.
+- Circulate an Agenda.
+Don't do a conference call without first circulating an agenda to all involved parties.
 An agenda helps to structure the conference and helps members to prepare by providing in advance the type of information they will need in order to effectively participate in the discussion.

-- Have everyone in attendance introduce him or herself up front.
+- Get familiar with each other.
+Have everyone in attendance introduce him or herself up front.
 In fact, make that the first thing on your agenda.
 It is important for people who don't know each other's voices especially well to become familiar as quickly as possible.

-- Schedule a conference call only when it is needed.
+- Have conference calls only when you need to.
 Many are unnecessary and could be avoided with either a one-on-one call or a focused e-mail exchange.
 Group calls should only be made when either in-depth dialogue or brainstorming is required.

-- Establish when the meeting will begin, break and end ahead of time.
+- Establish meeting timing.
+This includes when the meeting will begin, break and end ahead of time.
 Provide a time structure, which all participants must adhere to and matters will flow smoothly.

-- Do not under any circumstances, permit "electronic grazing" to occur during the conference call.
+- Focus on the conference.
+Limit "electronic grazing" to during the conference call.
 Set it up like they did in the old frontier days at the saloon with all who enter checking their guns at the door!!
 The equipment is different; phones and laptops to be exact, but the attitude is the same.
 No multi tasking while the meeting is in session.
 This means no email, no phone calls and this means you!
 Attending the meeting is like being pregnant; one either is or one isn't present at the meeting.
 If an emergency occurs and a call needs to be made, then the person should leave the room to make the call and not tie up the meeting.

 - Schedule guests and make the best use of everyone's time.
 Use your agenda to indicate when people will be needed to present their arguments and avoid the traffic jam of having thirty people in a room for three hours, twenty of whom will have nothing at all to do or say until the last 15 minutes of the meeting.
 Tick off items on the agenda as they are covered.